paulfranco/AndroidInterviewQuestions/README.md

 **When should you use a Service vs using a Loader?**

 If the background task is loading information that will only be used in the activity its a good candidate for a Loader.
 With a Loader it is easy to make user interface changes and communicate with an Activity.
 A service should be used when the task that you are doing is decoupled from the user interface.
 A service exists even when there is no user interface.

+**What synthesizes speech from text for immediate playback or to create a sound file?**

+TextToSpeech.
+A TextToSpeech instance can only be used to synthesize text once it has completed its initialization.